schech1/uptime-buddy/README.md

 ------------
 Uptime Mate is an uptime monitoring tool for your Apple Watch, designed to keep you informed about the status of your services.
-Uptime Mate, requires a lightweight docker backend to run.

 |<img src="images/uptime-buddy-2.png" alt="Apple Watch with Uptime Mate" style="width:90%;">|<img src="images/uptime-buddy-3.png" alt="Apple Watch with Uptime Mate" style="width:90%;">|<img src="images/uptime-buddy-4.png" alt="Apple Watch with Uptime Mate" style="width:90%;">|